-Due to the wide variety of carburetor and throttle linkage combinations in use, it is impossible to supply a microswitch bracket custom-tailored to each application.
+Due to the wide variety of throttle linkage combinations in use, it is impossible to supply a microswitch bracket custom-tailored to each application.
 The universal bracket supplied will need to be modified to fit your specific application.

-The microswitch bracket is drilled to permit many different switch mounting positions.
-This flexibility allows for the microswitch to be positioned in such a manner to engage the carburetor linkage without interfering with its normal and safe operation.
+The microswitch bracket supplied is drilled to permit many different switch mounting positions.
+This flexibility allows for the microswitch to be positioned in such a manner to engage the throttle body linkage without interfering with its normal and safe operation.
 The bracket may be manipulated (bent, twisted, and/or cut) to best suit your combination.
-Mount the microswitch on the carburetor so the actuation arm is triggered by throttle linkage making sure that all wiring and the bracket do not interfere with the smooth and safe operation of the carburetor.
+Mount the microswitch on the throttle body so the actuation arm is triggered by the throttle linkage making sure that all wiring and the bracket do not interfere with the smooth and safe operation of the throttle body.
+Be sure the actuation arm "clicks" at the point where the throttle is wide open.